Overview of the Examples

 Survival Gear (Water, Clothing, and Shelter for 48 to 72 Hours)

-- Inadequate survival gear and lack of preparedness can lead to injury or illness; ensure adequate survival gear is onboard and regularly review survival procedures.
+- Inadequate survival gear and lack of preparedness can lead to injury or illness; ensure adequate survival gear is on board and regularly review survival procedures.

 - Harsh environmental conditions can lead to hypothermia or heat exhaustion; plan suitable routes and carry appropriate water, clothing, and shelter.